Psychology

 Spring, Variable

-PSY 373sc Research Seminar in Personality: Self-Control (4 Credits)
+PSY 373sc Research Seminar: Topics in Personality-Self-Control (4 Credits)

-In this course, we will do all the major components of conducting a research exploration in the field of Personality Psychology.
-Our focus for this semester will be the study of self-control.
-More specifically, we will examine and design research addressing delay of gratification as one adaptive expression of self-control.
-To do this, we will work with an archival data set that is housed here at Smith, and contains observations of participants who were observed on a delay of gratification task as preschoolers.
-One of our objectives will be to design follow-up assessments for administrations to the participants in this work who are now in their mid-50’s.
-In addition, with some good fortune, we will collectively design and conduct an experiment to examine some aspect of delay of gratification in current preschool children.
-Prerequisites: PSY 270 or 271, and permission of instructor. {N}
+In this course, students do all the major components of conducting a research exploration in the field of Personality Psychology.
+The focus is the study of self-control.
+More specifically, the class examines and designs research addressing delay of gratification as one adaptive expression of self-control.
+To do this, students work with an archival data set that is housed here at Smith and contains observations of participants who were observed on a delay of gratification task as preschoolers.
+One of the objectives is to design follow-up assessments for administrations to the participants in this work who are now in their mid-50’s.
+In addition, with some good fortune, students collectively design and conduct an experiment to examine some aspect of delay of gratification in current preschool children.
+Prerequisites: PSY 270 or PSY 271.
+Restrictions: Juniors and seniors only.
+Enrollment limited to 12.
+Instructor permission required. {N}

 Fall, Spring, Variable